PabloValor/color-time/README.md

+# Color Time
-# An hexadecimal watch that changes the background color property for each second.
+An hexadecimal watch that changes the background color property for each second.
 ![Screenshot](screenshot.png "Screenshot")